martingr1/golfvouchers/README.md

 There are two main user stories for this project.

-## Golfer 1
+## User

-As a golfer and user of the site I want to be able to register/sign in easily, find products I want to buy and make a purchase.
+As a customer and user of the site I want to be able to register/sign in easily, find products I want to buy and make a purchase.

 ## Site owner